 Airports that upgrade security checkpoints would continue to have exit lanes staffed by Transportation Security Administration (TSA) personnel under the House Appropriations Subcommittee’s draft fiscal year 2015 spending bill for the Department of Homeland Security approved May 28.
 The provision, contained in Section 555 of the draft bill, essentially prohibits TSA from spending any of its money if it forces airports to take back exit-lane screening duties that the agency inherited ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "House DHS Bill Sides With Airports On Exit-Lane Funding Dispute".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "House DHS Bill Sides With Airports On Exit-Lane Funding Dispute".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.